ackirby88/CS107/lecture5/c-review-2.md

 - `const`: object cannot be modified; attempt to do so directly is a compile-time error
 - `volatile`: tells compiler value may change at any time code not seen by the compiler
 - `restrict`: **(C only)** tells compiler that assigned pointer is the only way to access the object pointed by it
+- `static`: value remains in memory for duration of program life
+- `extern`: t provides the compiler with sufficient information to access a variable declared in another file

 ### 1. `const`
 The qualifier `const` can be applied to the declaration of any variable to specify that its value will not be changed.